 Homeowners personalize their home rather than move;

-Design Build Pros reveal new trend during National Home Improvement Month.
+Design Build Planners reveal new trend during National Home Improvement Month.

 Toms River, New Jersey, May 1st, 2012—In honor of National Home Improvement Month this May, the National Association of the Remodeling Industry (NARI) reveals that homeowners are personalizing their space during a remodel as the tough housing market forces more people to stay, rather than move.